Topics seem more interesting when their motivations are made clear. This is especially true for abstract subjects such as mathematics.

 Problematically, mathematics is sometimes taught from reference books, written in a Bourbaki-like approach to mathematics as an application of pure reason.
 Such a practice was popular in the mid-1900s, and is hopefully on the wane.
 Denying the student insight into real world motivations for the subject can impede or dismiss entirely the student’s interest.

-The connections between reality and mathematics run deep and illuminate large swaths of mathematical thought.
-Shafarevich illuminates the real, objective utility of mathematical abstraction/coordinatization, through an example, an association of abstract mathematical objects with real phenomena in quantum mechanics.
+The connections between “natural laws” and mathematics run deep and illuminate large swaths of mathematical thought.
+Shafarevich illuminates the real, objective utility of mathematical abstraction/coordinatization, through an example, an association of abstract mathematical objects with natural phenomena in quantum mechanics.
 This example is useful in an exemplary way only, for its specific content is neither understandable at this basic level, nor germane to the remainder of the discussion.

 - state of a physical system

 - a line φ in an ∞-dimensional complex Hilbert space